ddc-java/ddc-day/formatting.md

 > MVC is a more specific form of the general principle of _separation of concerns_ (SoC).
 {:.render-example}

-Note that the kramdown abbreviation syntax does not result in immediately rendered content; instead, defining a kramdown abbreviation results in a tooltip attached to subsequent uses of the abbreviation.
+Note that the kramdown abbreviation syntax does not result in immediately rendered content; instead, defining a kramdown abbreviation results in the automatic attachment of a tooltip to every use of the abbreviation in the page.

 ## Code fragments